Tr4vi5/incase-solo-project/README.md

 - [x] Ability to transfer a book from one user's bookcase to another's with the click of a button

 ## Next Steps
-- [] Refactor code
+-[] Refactor code
-- [] Add cluster waypoints for the map
+-[] Add cluster waypoints for the map
-- [] Add search or filter functionality to find specific books on the Discover view
-- [] Implement Google Books API to simplify adding books to a collection
-- [] Add book reviews or "notes" that users can attach to books before they pass them along
-- [] Expand the "Requests" functionality and add a way for group chats to be created to discuss certain books
+-[] Add search or filter functionality to find specific books on the Discover view -[] Implement Google Books API to simplify adding books to a collection -[] Add book reviews or "notes" that users can attach to books before they pass them along -[] Expand the "Requests" functionality and add a way for group chats to be created to discuss certain books

-## Authors
+## Author
 Travis Dunn

 ## Acknowledgments